 Leadership – Should promote and support these principles by leadership and by example and should always act in a way that secures or preserves public confidence.

-In signing their SELEP Ltd Register of Interest, Board members and officers are required to agree that they will comply with all SELEP Ltd policies, including, but not limited to, the Code of Conducti and Gifts and Hospitality Policy.
+In signing their SELEP Ltd Register of Interest, Board members and officers are required to agree that they will comply with all SELEP Ltd policies, including, but not limited to, the Code of Conduct and Gifts and Hospitality Policy.

-The Secretariat are also required to sign up with the Nolan Principles through their contract of employment through Essex County Council, as the Accountable Body.
+The Secretariat are also required to sign up to the Nolan Principles through their contract of employment through Essex County Council, as the Accountable Body.

-Code of Conduct and Registers of Interests
+Code of Conduct and Registers of Interest

 All members of the Secretariat, Senior Officer Group and Strategic, Accountability and Federated Boards are required to complete a register of Interests form, recording details of any relationship or other financial or personal interest which might conflict with their duties to SELEP Ltd. Declarations must be completed in line with the Register of Interests Policy and includes individual registers of interest for all Board Members, Federated Board Members, co-opted Members and the Chief Executive (or equivalent).
-The Register of Interest form should be completed and signed within 28 days of taking up post and before advising or participating in any decision making.
+The Register of Interests form should be completed and signed within 28 days of taking up post and before advising or participating in any decision making.

 Copies of all declarations are retained by the Secretariat and for board members, Federated Board members, co-opted members and the Chief Executive (or equivalent) are published on the website.
 Excluding the Chief Executive Officer, all other officer registers of interests are held on file but are not published.